 Digital Realty launches second Frankfurt data centre – and GDPR findings

-Digital Realty has increased its European footprint with the launch of a second data centre in Frankfurt.
+Digital Realty has increased its European footprint with the launch of a second data center in Frankfurt.

-This nine-megawatt facility is the first of three buildings to be built on the new Digital Realty campus in Sossenheim, Germany, an established data centre hub approximately three miles west of downtown Frankfurt.
+This nine-megawatt facility is the first of three buildings to be built on the new Digital Realty campus in Sossenheim, Germany, an established data center hub approximately three miles west of downtown Frankfurt.

 Digital Realty CEO, William Stein says this expansion demonstrates the company's commitment to customers and their operations in Germany.

-“Frankfurt is one of the most important data centre markets in the world – second in size only to London in the European region,” says Stein.
+“Frankfurt is one of the most important data center markets in the world – second in size only to London in the European region,” says Stein.

-The Wilhelm‐Fay‐Strasse site in Sossenheim is expected to support the development of up to 27 megawatts of data centre capacity, connected to Digital Realty’s existing facility on Lyoner Strasse via dark fibre.
+The Wilhelm‐Fay‐Strasse site in Sossenheim is expected to support the development of up to 27 megawatts of data center capacity, connected to Digital Realty's existing facility on Lyoner Strasse via dark fibre.

 Stein says this will establish a a carrier‐neutral and fibre‐rich connectivity hub with access to major carriers, Internet service and exchange providers, as well as leading global cloud service providers.